 Nirsevimab demonstrated in vitro binding to immobilised human FcγRs (FcγRI, FcγRIIA, FcγRIIB, and FcγRIII) and equivalent neutralising activity compared to parental monoclonal antibodies, IG7 and IG7-TM (Fc region modified to reduce FcR binding and effector function).
 In a cotton rat model of RSV infection, IG7 and IG7-TM exhibited comparable dose-dependent reduction in RSV replication in the lungs and nasal turbinates, strongly suggesting that protection from RSV infection is dependent on nirsevimab neutralisation activity rather than Fc-mediated effector function.

 Escape variants were selected following three passages in cell culture of RSV A2 and B9320 strains in the presence of nirsevimab.
-Recombinant RSV A variants that showed reduced susceptibility to nirsevimab included those with identified substitutions N67I+N208Y (103-fold).
+Recombinant RSV A variants that showed reduced susceptibility to nirsevimab included those with identified substitutions N67I+N208Y (103-fold as compared to reference).
 Recombinant RSV B variants that showed reduced susceptibility to nirsevimab included those with identified substitutions N208D (>90,000-fold), N208S (>24,000-fold), K68N+N201S (>13,000-fold), or K68N+N208S (>90,000-fold).
 All resistance-associated substitutions identified among neutralisation escape variants were located in the nirsevimab binding site (amino acids 62-69 and 196-212) and were shown to reduce binding affinity to RSV F protein.

 Nirsevimab is a human IgG1κ monoclonal antibody that is degraded by proteolytic enzymes widely distributed in the body and not metabolised by hepatic enzymes.